external-secrets/kubernetes-external-secrets/README.md

       name: password
 ```

-The following IAM policy allows a user to access parameters matching `prod-*`.
+The following IAM policy allows a user or role to access parameters matching `prod-*`.
 ```json
 {
   "Version": "2012-10-17",